 Staff Comment: The proposal meets, or will be conditioned to meet, all applicable standards in KCC Chapter 16.24, including 16.24.040 Urban Standards.
-See Section 10.c of this Staff Report.
-Further, Section 16.24.080 Land segregations containing or bordering critical areas directs compliance with Kitsap County Title 19 (Critical Areas Ordinance).
-See Section 10.k of this Staff Report.
+See Section 10.c of this staff report.
+Section 16.24.080 Land segregations containing or bordering critical areas has been repealed, and critical areas components are reviewed for compliance with Kitsap County Title 19 (Critical Areas Ordinance).
+See Section 10.k of this staff report.